fjulian79/wd-broker/doc/ThreatModel.md

 - Socket is only accessible to the `wd-clients` group.
 - Data is only stored in RAM and is not persisted by the broker.
 - Broker runs as an unprivileged user to minimize the leakage surface.
-- Even if a `clientID` is compromised, its use requires the `pid` to match the original registering process, which is considered highly unlikely in practice.
+- Even if a `clientID` is compromised, it's use requires the `pid` to match the original registering process, which is considered highly unlikely in practice.
 - Note that the client can disable the PID check, but only once during registration.
 If it does, only its own `clientID` may be used by others.
 This limits the impact to that client's scope.
 - The configuration file is owned by a dedicated service user (e.g., `wd-broker`) and is not writable by other users (`chmod 640` or stricter).
 This prevents unauthorized access to sensitive information.